What Does Teen Dating Violence Look Like?

 There are many reasons why survivors might not reach out for help.
 They may feel embarrassed or ashamed of their situation and want to avoid bringing unwanted attention to what they may view as a personal failure.
 Some teenagers may worry about what their parents or friends will say when they find out.

-It is important to educate teenagers on how they should be treated in a dating relationship.
-It’s also vital that they can recognize the warning signs of abuse when assessing whether their relationship could be dangerous.
-Finally, youth should be educated on the steps to break away from this relationship, whom to talk to for support, and what to say when they need help.
+Educating teenagers on how they should be treated in a dating relationship is important.
+It's also vital that they can recognize the warning signs of abuse when assessing whether their relationship could be dangerous.
+Finally, youth should be educated on how to break away from this relationship, whom to talk to for support, and what to say when they need help.

 Help for the abuser